hartontw/ivoox-rss/README.md

 }
 ```

 The seek functionalitty is not working.
-The field ```redirects``` is for redirect the last ```x``` episodes to enable seeking for those at least.
+The field ```redirects``` is for redirect the last ```n``` episodes to enable seeking for those at least.
 High values in this field implies longer response time.